Distributed Multisensor ISAC

-At the higher levels of cooperation (IntraSC and InterSC) a common time base and unique time stamps for absolute synchronization is necessary since exchange of processed data takes place.
-At these levels, position-related measurements such as delay (eToF or bistatic range), Doppler (eDoppler or bistatic velocity), and directional information (DoA, DoD), which are already generated at the lower SLC level, are fused.
-Therefore, we do no longer have coherency requirements on the delay and carrier phase level.
+At the higher levels of cooperation (may it be IntraSC or InterSC), a common time base and unique time stamps for absolute synchronization are necessary since the exchange of processed data takes place.
+At these levels, position-related measurements such as delay (\gls{etof} or bistatic range), Doppler (eDoppler or bistatic velocity), and directional information (\gls{doa}, \gls{dod}), which are already generated at the lower \gls{slc} level, are fused.
+Therefore, we no longer have coherency requirements on the delay and carrier phase level.
 Instead, the remaining requirements arise from multilink access coordination and fusion, target dynamics, and possibly sensor node dynamics which is on a relaxed scale.

-Precise timing synchronization of distributed clocks is a well known problem in the wide spread field of communication, sensing, and control networks.
+Precise timing synchronization of distributed clocks is a well-known problem in the widespread field of communication, sensing, and control networks.
 While GNSS (such as GPS) offers a medium accuracy service (some tens of ns) with global availability, other solutions for more precise synchronization have been proposed based on the IEEE1588 Precision Time Protocol.
-The White Rabbit (WR) project has demonstrated even sub-ns accuracy synchronization in wired local networks using an Ethernet based protocol~\cite{ref39} based on forward-backward transmission.
+The White Rabbit (WR) project has demonstrated even sub-ns accuracy synchronization in wired local networks using an Ethernet-based protocol~\cite{ref39} based on forward-backward transmission.